 How the Corporate Lifestyle Ruined My Body

 Before I entered the corporate world, I was an avid Colorado outdoors man.
 I was extremely active in sport climbing, cycling, hiking, camping, and martial arts.
 After I moved to Oregon and stepped into the corporate world things slowly started to change.
 Road-rage and explosive mood-swings became a common theme.
 All I wanted to do was sleep after my commute home.
 I started to gain unwanted weight.
 As time continued to pass, I developed chronic lower-back pain.
 I was making my family miserable.
 I looked bad and felt even worse.
 I realized that I was in desperate need of help.

 I returned to martial arts.
 First in the form of qigong and meditation, which I learned from my father when I was a teenager.
 My energy level started to come back as my insomnia improved and my stress levels came down.
 Everything just got better.
 After a while, I learned that I could no longer train in martial arts like I used to without my back giving out on me.
 I hit a wall in chiropractic help.
 I had x-rays and MRI’s, but nothing significant was found to explain my pain.
 I took it upon myself to figure out my back problems.
 It took me many years of setbacks, hard work, and a certification in personal training to rid myself of my corporate body.

 I am inspired by my life experiences to help people overcome their obstacles and achieve their goals in the pursuit of happiness.

 If you don’t know where you are going, any road will get you there.”Lewis Carroll

-I created Regroove Fitness in the spirit of helping people feel better about themselves and improving their lives.
+I created Regroove Fitness in the spirit of helping people feel better and improving their lives.